mediadesignpractices/othermill/eagle-othermill.md

 ## CNC overview

-A CNC Machine removes precise parts of a multi-layer material that are unnecessary, leaving (in the case of producing circuit boards) conductive `traces` for current to flow and / or holes to slide components into.
+A CNC Machine removes unnecessary parts of a multi-layer material, leaving (in the case of producing circuit boards) conductive `traces` for current to flow and / or `holes` to slide components into.

 Material removal is accomplished via a collection of `endmills` (which are similar to drill bits).
 Larger `endmills` are "faster" or better at easily removing lots of material quickly, whereas smaller `endmills` are "slower" or better at removing material from increasingly tiny areas.
 Generally one tries to minimize cut time by using the largest `endmills` for as much of the job as possible.

 Two wrenches are magnetically attached to the Othermill in order to facilitate switching out `endmills` from the `collet` (the metal cone that holds the endmills in place), a normal part of completing diferent parts of a job.

+!!!!!! insert photo of wrenches on machine here

 You can complete most circuit board jobs with the following `endmills`: `1/64"`, `1/32"`, and `1/8"`.

 Circuit boards are generally multi-layered.
-They consist of a Fiberglass substrate (to mount and hold `traces` and components in place) with a layer of Copper (to conduct current) glued to it.
+They consist of a synthetic substrate (to mount and hold `traces` and components in place, generally made with a synthetic resin bonded paper) with a layer of Copper (to conduct current) adhered to it.
 The Othermill can make circuit boards from two types of `blanks`:

-* Single Sided: a layer of copper on one side of the fiberglass.
+* Single Sided: a layer of copper on one side of the substrate.

-* Double Sided: consisting of a layer of copper on both sides of the fiberglass.
+* Double Sided: consisting of a layer of copper on both sides of the substrate.

 The material for a single sided board is referred to as `FR-1`.
 A double-sided board is typically referred to as `FR-2`.
 It is important to note that copper oxidizes (rusts) over time so all circuit board blanks must remain in an air-tight container when not in use.